hspurlock/gitlabdockerdownload/README.md

 ./Download-GitLabDockerImage.ps1 -RegistryUrl "registry.gitlab.com" -ImagePath "mygroup/myproject/myimage" -ImageTag "latest" -Username "your_gitlab_username" -Token "YOUR_PERSONAL_ACCESS_TOKEN_HERE" -OutputDirectory "./my_image_components"
 ```

 Replace the placeholder values with your specific details.
-The script will use the chosen authentication method.
+The script will attempt to use JWT authentication by discovering parameters, then use the provided Token (and Username, if any) to fetch a JWT.
+This JWT is then used for all registry operations.
+The `-AuthRealm` and `-AuthService` parameters can be used to override discovered values.

 ## Output